-Thompson serves on the Association of American Medical Colleges (AAMC) Council of Teaching Hospitals and Health Systems Administrative Board of Directors, the American Heart Association (AHA) National Corporate Operations Committee of the Board of Directors and chairs the Nominating Committee, and is a member of the Corporate Operations Committee of the AHA Midwest Affiliate Board of Directors.
-Previously she served as chair of the AHA Midwest Affiliate Board of Directors, the AAMC Council of Teaching Hospitals and Health Systems Board of Directors, and the Kansas City Kansas Chamber of Commerce Board of Directors, and as a member of the Board of Directors of America’s Essential Hospitals.
-She has served on numerous other community not-for-profit boards.
+Thompson serves on the Association of American Medical Colleges (AAMC) Council of Teaching Hospitals and Health Systems Administrative Board.
+Previously she served as chair of the AAMC Council of Teaching Hospitals and Health Systems Board of Directors, the Kansas City Kansas Chamber of Commerce Board of Directors, the American Heart Association (AHA) National Corporate Operations Committee of the Board of Directors and chair of the Nominating Committee, and the Corporate Operations Committee of the AHA Midwest Affiliate Board of Directors.
+She also served as a member of the Board of Directors of America’s Essential Hospitals.

 In 2007 and 2013, Thompson was named one of the Top 25 Women in Healthcare by Modern Healthcare magazine.
 She was honored in 2015 with the B'nai B’rith National Healthcare Award.
 She also is a member of several professional associations: The Economic Club of Chicago, the Chicago Council on Global Affairs, The Chicago Network, the Society for Health Service Administrators, and the Blue Ridge Academic Health Group.Thompson earned a bachelor of science degree in business from State University of New York and has participated in organizational management master studies at the University of Pennsylvania.